-To get the earliest appointment possible, students should:

-- 1. Turn in a complete application before May 30th, and - 2.
-Complete orientation within one week of receiving the acceptance letter, and - 3.
-Make an appointment immediately after receiving the Next Steps after Online Orientation email from the RIDGE-PSEO email address.
+- In order to get the earliest appointment possible, students should: - 1.
+Turn in a complete application before the due dates (see page 11), and - 2.
+Complete the orientation within one-week of receiving their acceptance letter, and - 3.
+Make an appointment immediately after receiving the Next Steps after Online - Orientation email from the RIDGE-PSEO email address.

-At this meeting, students will spend time with their advisor talking about future goals, college plans (including college choice and major), and any remaining high school requirements.
+At this meeting students will spend time with their advisor talking about future goals, college plans (including college choice and major), as well as any remaining high school requirements.
 Students will also register for a full year of classes during this appointment.

 Most PSEO students are working on generals through our Liberal Arts program in the hopes of transferring those credits to a 4-year college or university.
 Others are working on technical (sometimes known as "vocational" or "trades") courses in hopes of entering the job market after high school.
-If you are exploring technical program options, please read the valuable information about technical programs on page 23.
+If you are exploring technical program options, please read the important information about technical programs on page 19.